nowol/NoWoL.TestingUtilities/readme.md

 The library comes with the most common validation rules for no exception, not empty, not empty or white-space, not null and specific invalid value.
 The `ExpectedExceptionRules` class holds instances of these rules.

 You can create your own validation rule by inheriting from `IExpectedException`.
-This class provides 2 main methods: `Evaluate` which is used to analyze an exception that was thrown (if any) and `GetInvalidParameterValue` which is used to generate and invalid value used as input for the method under test.
+This interface provides 2 main methods: `Evaluate` which is used to analyze an exception that was thrown (if any) and `GetInvalidParameterValue` which is used to generate and invalid value used as input for the method under test.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.